 Blue Calliope Linen Giclee Paley White Table Lamp

-Robert Abbey Odelia Night Light Glass Table Lamp
+Robert Abbey Odelia Night Light Glass Table Lamp (no longer available)

 Images: Jessica Comingore